Kadai Vegetable Gravy | Restaurant Style Kadai Vegetable

 To make the Kadai Vegetable Gravy -

 • Cube the onions and slice the bell pepper.
-In the pan or kadai that we are going to make the subzi, add 1 tbsp of oil and saute them until they half cooked.
+In the pan or kadai that we are going to make the subzi, add 1 tablespoon of oil and saute them until they are half cooked.
 Make sure the bell pepper still has some crunch to it.
 Remove this on a plate and keep it aside.
-We will add this at the end to the subzi.
+We will add this at the end of the subzi.

 • Puree the tomatoes and keep them aside.